jhap1982/giveituruguay/2011/2011-11-12 - Scottish Exhibition and Conference Centre Hall, Glasgow, Scotland/README.md

 ## Setlist

-Setlist
-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Scar Tissue
+3. Scar Tissue
-Can't Stop
+4. Can't Stop
-Ethiopia
+5. Ethiopia
-Throw Away Your Television
+6. Throw Away Your Television
-Otherside
+7. Otherside
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Right on Time
+9. Right on Time
-Hard to Concentrate
+10. Hard to Concentrate
-Look Around
+11. Look Around
-Higher Ground
+12. Higher Ground
-Under the Bridge
+13. Under the Bridge
-Californication
+14. Californication
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Around the World
+17. Around the World
-Soul to Squeeze
+18. Soul to Squeeze
-Give It Away
+19. Give It Away
-Outro Jam
+20. Outro Jam

 ## Notes